-- Author Avatar: The Spanish announcers, Paco Bravo and Fernando Costilla, once "appeared" in the show pretending that two contestant were them.
+- Author Avatar: The Spanish announcers, Paco Bravo and Fernando Costilla, once "appeared" in the show pretending that two contestants were them.
 Both were unsurprisingly eliminated.

 - Back from the Dead: The General, and just in time to close out the series in the Grand Finale, at least in the Original Challenge version of the UK dub, in the Original however, that happens early on in the first One-off special in 1990.

-- Bald of Evil: Shozo Kobayashi, humorously called "Juanito Calvicie" (Johnny Baldness) in Spain.
+- Bald of Evil: Shozo Kobayashi (the Sea Goblin), humorously called "Juanito Calvicie" (Johnny Baldness) in Spain.

 - Beach Episode: Six times.